 (+ How To Create More Cash Flow Without Working Harder)

-Taxes can get complicated, especially for entrepreneurs and small business owners.
+Taxes and a tax filing extension can get complicated, especially for entrepreneurs and small business owners.

 And with all the financial craziness of the past year, filing your 2020 taxes are as complex as they’ve ever been.